PauseAI/pauseai-website/src/posts/tabling.md

 ---

 One of the most direct ways to have an impact, is by convincing people one-on-one.
-By setting up a table in public, and inviting people to talk to you, you can reach a lot of people in a short amount of time.
+By setting up a table in public ([example](https://x.com/ChrisGerrby/status/1837537928748351611)), and inviting people to talk to you, you can reach a lot of people in a short amount of time.
 This not only increases awareness, but is also a great way to recruit new people to PauseAI.

 ## Preparation